viroos/k2-charts/dex/README.md

 Get [K2](https://github.com/samsung-cnct/k2) to help you deploy a Kubernetes cluster.

 ## Assets

-Assets for each component in the chart.
+Kubernetes Assets in this chart.

 **Dex**
 oidc provider.